Workflow Automation: How to Get Started

 For instance, if you have a new lead come in, you can automate a welcome email to that lead instead of manually typing out and sending the email.
 You can then set up an automated workflow to send a follow-up email three days after the initial email.
 It’s all done without human intervention, so your employees are free to do the work they’d prefer doing, like thinking creatively, solving problems, and ordering burritos.

-How to automate workflow
+How to automate workflows

 You can’t automate until you investigate.
 In fact, without knowing the details of current processes your organization is currently using, automation only magnifies the inefficiency.
 Follow the steps below to create an automation workflow that actually improves your business processes.